-As most of the patients die due to local tumour complications within a few month after diagnosis, improving the local disease control might potentially extend the OS.^{8,24} While the treatment standard is still evolving, results from different retrospective studies suggested that single modality treatment is usually insufficient to achieve this goal.^{21,25} Multimodality treatment of ATC typically includes surgery, radiotherapy and chemotherapy.
-Based on recent clinical data it appears that only a combined treatment approach may improve the clinical outcome in terms of both local and systemic disease control.^{8,24}
+As most of the patients die due to local tumor complications within a few month after diagnosis, improving the local disease control might potentially extend the OS.^{8,24} While the treatment standard is still evolving, results from different retrospective studies suggested that single modality treatment is usually insufficient to achieve this goal.^{21,25} Multimodality treatment of ATC typically includes surgery, radiotherapy and chemotherapy.
+Based on recent clinical data it appears that only a combined treatment approach may improve the clinical outcome in terms of both local and systemic disease control.^{8,24} us endocrinology 123

-The goal of curative surgery is to completely resect the tumour.
-In fact, a complete tumour resection was recently identified as a prognostic factor in clinical trials in ATC.
-Moreover, if potentially curative surgery is combined with post-operative adjuvant radiotherapy, this could result in a significantly increase in OS.^{26,27} Given the overall still dismal prognosis, however, surgery should usually be limited to not compromise the functional anatomy of the cervical structures.
+The goal of curative surgery is to completely resect the tumor.
+In fact, a complete tumor resection was recently identified as a prognostic factor in clinical trials in ATC.
+Moreover, if potentially curative surgery is combined with post-operative adjuvant radiotherapy, this could result in a